 Applicants in supported housing with a specialist provider will work with the Council to navigate the Accommodation Pathway Model.
-They will enter the Market Place with the assistance of their specialist provider to set up a Personalised Housing Plan All the tenancy preparation and support measures they require to sustain a tenancy will be explored together with the possible housing solutions.
+They will enter the Market Place with the assistance of their specialist provider to set up an accommodation plan.
+All the tenancy preparation and support measures they required to sustain a tenancy will be explored together with the possible housing solutions.
 Once they are stable and ready to move their application will be activated.
 This will be done jointly with the Housing and Benefits Service and the specialist provider.
 It is usual for applicants coming through this route to be vulnerable and therefore it is especially important to get the assessment right.
 For their eligibility and qualification.
-See Part 3
+See Part 3 manager of the Council.
+The award of priority (housing need band) must be authorised by the